Happy New Year! Resolutions (no… they’re GOALS!) for the Professional Band Geek

 If it’s rhythmic or articulation accuracy, find daily rhythm skills to implement in the warm-up.

 If it’s technical facility or note accuracy, find exercises to develop technique in all the major key centers.
-(Be sure to check out 12 Keys in 12 Weeks)
+(Be sure to check out Mastering the Scales)

 Write down your goal!